(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Do you have your financial house in order?

-- What type of property do you plan to buy (multi-family, single-family home, studio)?
+- What type of property do you plan to buy (multi-family, duplex, single-family home, studio)?

-- Have you researched real estate investing in the specific town?
+- Have you researched real estate investing in a specific town?
 Are you connected with other investors in the area?

 - What is the college’s ratio of students living on-campus vs. off-campus?